 - The Platinum Card® from American Express (Review): $550 annual fee; 5X Membership Rewards points on flights booked directly through airlines or Amex Travel, and on prepaid hotels booked through Amex Travel

-- Blue Cash Preferred® Card from American Express (Review): $95 annual fee; 6% cash back at U.S. supermarkets on up to $6,000 (then 1%), plus 3% cash back at U.S. gas stations and select U.S. department stores
+- Blue Cash Preferred® Card from American Express (Review): $95 annual fee; 6% cash back at U.S. supermarkets on up to $6,000 (then 1%) and on select U.S. streaming services, plus 3% cash back on U.S. gas station purchases and transit